smcclab/smc-course/_resources/01-faq.md

 - nice, "one right answer" assignments where you just write code to pass a bunch of unit tests
-- a "closed" syllabus where everything you'll need to do well is a fact you can memorise from the lecture slides
+- a "closed" syllabus where everything you'll need to get a good grade is a fact you can memorise from the lecture slides
 - to work as a "lone wolf" without having to interact with your classmates (this is an _ensemble_ after all)